Skip to main content

 How can I keep in contact with my young person/child?

-In between project phases, volunteers will have access to phones and phone charging facilities and be able to call.
-Ahead of the trip we will provide all next of kin information on how to get in touch with your child and the teams.
+We have a no phone on project policy so venturers will not be able to contact home for the duration of the 19 day phase.
+In between project phases, Venturers will have access to phones and phone charging facilities and be able to call.
+Ahead of the Expedition we will provide all next of kin information on how to get in touch with your child and the teams.

-My young person/child is part of the LGBTQ+, will they be accepted?
+I'm part of the LGBTQ+, will I be accepted?

 Raleigh Expedition is a safe and inclusive environment where young people can bring their authentic selves on programme.

 Expedition is open to all, regardless of where you are from or your background.
-Volunteers just need to be aged 17-24, up for an adventure and want to make a difference and learn about themselves and other cultures.
+Venturers just need to be aged 17-24*, up for an adventure and want to make a difference and learn about themselves and other cultures.
+If you’re wondering how to plan a gap year, Raleigh offers a unique opportunity to gain a truly transformative experience, where you can not only challenge yourself but also learn more about the world around you.

 Is Raleigh International a charity?